HTTP-RPC/Kilo/README.md

 csvEncoder.writeValues(months, System.out);
 ```

-Keys actually represent "key paths" and can refer to nested values using dot notation (e.g. "name.first").
+Keys actually represent "key paths" and can refer to nested map values using dot notation.
 String values are automatically wrapped in double-quotes and escaped.
 Enums are encoded using their ordinal values.
 Instances of `java.util.Date` are encoded as a long value representing epoch time.
 All other values are encoded via `toString()`.

 The preceding code snippet would produce output similar to the following: